ebmdatalab/low-priority-CCG-visit-RCT/README.md

     pip install -r requirements

 Install the virutalenv as a kernel for jupyter to use>:

     python -m ipykernel install --user --name lpvisitccg --display-name "Python (lpvisitccg)"

+In order to run the parts that query the Google Analytics API, you need to obtain the files `analyticsreporting.dat` and `client_secrets.json` and place them in `notebooks/`.